So, you are wondering how to have enough time in a day so you could get things done and also have the pleasure to enjoy some moments to yourself?

 Try to mentally exclude all other inputs which may buzz through your head or those real distractions from the surroundings.

-Pick the time in a day which serves this purpose the best for you (the one with minimal distractions possible).
+Pick the time in a day that serves this purpose the best for you.

 Maybe even talking to yourself will do the trick?